 When the Traditional Pilates method is blended with adapted movements and an instructor has the flexibility to switch up sequences and the apparatus used in a class, it is known as Contemporary Pilates.

-For weight loss, the perfect combination is all the full-body, functional exercises with a mix of mat work and standing with light, strength training weights, says Paola.
+For weight loss, the perfect combination is all the full-body, functional exercises with a mix of mat work and standing with light, resistance training with weights, says Paola.

 5 of the best Pilates for weight loss workouts

 1. Cardio Pilates full-body workout

 Paola Langella’s 30 minute full-body workout combines Traditional Pilates exercises with cardio blasts to boost your metabolism and tone your body from head to toe.

 If you're looking to target tummy fat, challenge yourself with this short but effective sequence from Cassey Ho.
 Do it daily and you'll feel the burn—and see results, in your lower abdominal muscles.

 3. 15 minute lower body workout